 Design Phase

-Architect coordination, structural plans, budget alignment through multiple pencil-sharpening rotations
+Architect coordination, structural engineer stamps for load-bearing changes, FIRM map / base flood elevation review, budget alignment through multiple pencil-sharpening rotations

 3-6 months